algolia/jest-serializer-html/README.md

 When using this Jest serializer, it will turn any string starting with '<' to nicely indented HTML in the snapshot.

-This serializer is based on [js-beautify](https://github.com/beautify-web/js-beautify) and is configured to indent HTML tags as much as possible to ease readability of diffs in case of failing snapshot tests.
+This serializer is based on [diffable-html](https://github.com/rayrutjes/diffable-html) which is an opinionated HTML formatter that will ease readability of diffs in case of failing snapshot tests.

 ## Install